almaceleste/userstyles/README.md

 ### list of styles
 #### [![](http://s.4pda.to/iEHnNOJ5KvJr3UOqhdl.png) 4pda.ru Forum Tweaks](https://github.com/almaceleste/userstyles/raw/master/src/4pda.ru_Forum_Tweaks.user.css 'install')
 [![topic replybox](assets/img/4pda-replybox-small.png)](assets/img/4pda-replybox-big.png 'topic replybox') [![topic message](assets/img/4pda-message-small.png)](assets/img/4pda-message-big.png 'topic message') [![avatar zoom](assets/img/4pda-avatar-small.png)](assets/img/4pda-avatar-big.png 'avatar zoom')
-makes the forum more compact, convenient and interactive
+makes the forum more compact, convenient and interactive. this style does not change the background, buttons and other parameters of the site’s appearance, only functionality, so that it can be used in conjunction with other custom styles.
 * the site header is sticky now so you have access to important links all the time
 * a quick reply box is docked at the bottom so you can scroll through messages, embed quotes from them and edit your answer at the same time
 * the topic messages have a compacted view now: the margins are minimized and the message buttons are hidden until you hover your mouse over the message